 Have an assessment process in place.

 After the collection and preparation of the requests, you need to review all of them.
 To be honest, some of them will be on the money, and some of them won’t.
 What you need to do is to prepare a filter – set of criteria through which you can see the impact of every change on the other areas of the project.
 There will be benefits and there will be risks and damages that could happen from certain changes.
 After you find out what every change brings on the table, then you should prepare report for the client – where you will give your opinion and recommendation for implementation.
-Of course, the client has the final word…but, your view and recommendation matters.
+Of course, the client has the final word…but, your view and recommendation matter.
 Don’t be afraid to be honest and hold your clients best interest.

-Segment and rang the changes implementation.
+Segment and rang the implementation of the changes.

 Monitor, iterate and report.

 Implementing changes can be really stressful sometimes.
 What you need to do, in order to prepare yourself, is to have a monitoring process where you or your subordinates will closely follow how things are moving – after the change is made.
 Every nuance of post-change response from the field should be taken under consideration and placed as a part of the iteration process.
-The iteration process is consisted of adjustments that need to be made in order the old and the new components to work together towards the final result.
+The iteration process consists of adjustments that need to be made in order for the old and the new components to work together towards the final result.
 Of course, in the period of implementing changes, constant reporting and open communication with the client (and the team) is obligatory.